amices/webmice/Documentation_endpoints.md

  Example:
 > "formulas":["bmi ~ age", "bmi ~ hyp"]

-- *"dots"*: a named list of with for each parcel (optionally) a list of argments to pass down optional arguments to lower level imputation functions.
+- *"dots"*: a named list of with for each parcel (optionally) a list of arguments to pass down optional arguments to lower level imputation functions.

  Example:
 > "dots":{"age":{"donor":20}}